-Ever considered getting a keyless lock?
+Ever considered getting keyless locks for your home?
 Not sure if it is the right kind of security item?
 Worry no more as we at Stronghold locksmith Brighton got you covered!
 Here’s a list of pros and cons you should consider before investing in a keyless lock.

 As the name says, it’s key less!

 Forget the hassle of keeping the keys with you before leaving the house.
-No need to give any spare keys to neighbors, friends or family members incase you get locked out.
+No need to give any spare keys to neighbours, friends or family members in case you get locked out.
 You can also let go of the fear of your child losing or misplacing the keys.

 Provides extra safety compared to traditional locks

-You can change codes frequently in order to ensure additional safety.
+You can change codes frequently to ensure additional safety.
 If a roommate has moved out, he may have an extra set of keys for the apartment.
-Or if he has handed them in, there’s also a possibility that he may have made duplicate keys without your knowledge.
-In this way, traditional locks fail to go an extra mile for your safely unlike keyless locks, which allow you to change the code as soon as a roommate leaves.
+Or if he has handed them in, there is also a possibility that he may have made duplicate keys without your knowledge.
+In this way, traditional locks fail to go an extra mile for your safety unlike keyless locks, which allow you to change the code as soon as a roommate leaf.

 Access to family members

 Instead of giving spare keys, give your family members codes!
-No need to get out from your cosy blanket to open the door for the ones waiting outside.
+No need to get out of your cozy blanket to open the door for the ones waiting outside.
 Give them codes and let them open the lock themselves!

-Some keyless locks allow you to monitor the check in and check out times.
+Some keyless locks allow you to monitor the check-in and check-out times.
 In this way, you can make sure that your child reaches back home on time and doesn’t sneak out.
 Some locks also allow you to code different passwords for different people.
-In this way, you can track who comes in and goes out from your apartment.
+In this way, you can track who comes in and goes out of your apartment.
 Something a traditional lock can never do.

-Technical glitches is one thing you should keep in mind while going for keyless smart locks.
+Technical glitches are one thing you should keep in mind while going for keyless smart locks.
 Most of these locks may also require regular software updates or battery replacement.